wolfgangj/okami/README.md

 * Only you and the machine having an intelligent conversation to solve problems. :-)

 Oh, and we actually have some nice libraries, don't use them.
-Unless you understand them and are sure they will actually make your life better.
+Unless you understand them deeply and are sure they will actually make your life better.

 ## Requirements